Brash Books

 In 2017, they launched the subsidiary Brash Audio and produced a dozen audiobooks in their first year.
 They also published Leo W. Banks' original novel Double Wide, which won two 2018 Spur Awards, for Best First Novel and Best Contemporary Western, from the Western Writers of America.
-Double Wide was also named True West's Magazine's Best Contemporary Western of the Year.
+Double Wide was also named True West magazine's Best Contemporary Western of the Year.